openstack/rally/doc/source/deploy_engines.rst

             "project_domain_name": "qa,
             "password": "password,
             "region_name": "RegionOne,
-            "use_public_urls": False,
+            "endpoint_type": "internal",
             "admin_port": 35357
         }
     }
 ..

-  *use_public_urls*  option will be used later for switching access method to the cloud.
+  *endpoint_type*  option will be used later for selecting access method to the cloud.
-    Because in some use-cases cloud may be accessible only by public endpoints.
+  Users can select from "public", "internal", "admin" access methods.